Our School and the Public Sector Equality Duty

 We actively teach to eliminate discrimination.
 The map of our curriculum which signposts the teaching of anti-discrimination and equalities-related subjects can be downloaded here.
 We developed this document following a visit from David Shepherd, then Equalities Advisor for the Local Authority.

 All students engage in our extensive RE, Citizenship and PSHEE programmes.
-All students follow a Full Course Philosophy and Ethics and Citizenship GCSE.
+All students follow a Full Course Philosophy and Ethics and Citizenship GCSE, the details for which can be found here.

 We have 25 minutes Form time each morning which is supported by a ‘Theme for the Week’ information sheet.
 Themes include anti-discrimination.
 These Themes are also taken up in the weekly Assembly and are published on our website.